 In this one there are some clips of Ed Sanders, who also appears in the Kerouac-William F. Buckley interview above, with an interesting bit of background in Ginsberg’s commentary following.
 Sanders is another of those trans-generational characters.

 Then we thought to check out Goddard College (it was a night of tangents, all of which made sense at the time), the venerable experimental arts college in Vermont.
-It turns out that parallel to Black Mountain, the modern incarnation of Goddard was founded by another Thomas Dewey acolyte with a similar vision of the interpenetration of the humanities and arts as an exercise in soul creation and emancipation.
+It turns out that parallel to Black Mountain, the modern incarnation of Goddard was founded by another John Dewey acolyte with a similar vision of the interpenetration of the humanities and arts as an exercise in soul creation and emancipation.
 Of course, the personal connection here is that Vermont College of Fine Arts, where I have taught on and off for a decade and a half, is an offshoot of Goddard, its egalitarian, counter-culture ethos very much an echo of Dewey and the days of vital experiment.
 At least these are the things that have always drawn me to the place.